Territorial disputes of the Philippines

-Main territories claimed
+The Philippines has claims on territories which include the Spratly Islands, portions of North Borneo, and the Scarborough Shoal.

+Current disputes

 South China Sea islands

 Map showing the approximate area corresponding to the official extent of the West Philippine Sea in the South China Sea.
 The area contains the Spratly Islands and the Scarborough Shoal which are territories claimed by the Philippines.

 The Philippine government claims Spratly Islands features locating within its EEZ in the South China Sea as part of its territory.
 The Philippine government' has designated its EEZ in the eastern portion of the South China Sea as the "West Philippine Sea".

 Scarborough Shoal

 The Scarborough Shoal, more correctly described as a group of islands, atolls, and reefs rather than a shoal, is located in the South China Sea.
 The nearest landmass is Palauig town, Zambales province, Luzon Island, at 221 km.
 It is about 198 km west of Subic Bay.

 The Philippines, the People's Republic of China and Taiwan claim it.

 In April 2012, the Philippines accused Chinese boats of fishing illegally and asked them to leave.

 The Philippines is asserting jurisdiction over the shoal based on the juridical criteria established by public international law on the lawful methods for the acquisition of sovereignty.
 Among the criteria (effective occupation, cession, prescription, conquest, and accretion), the Philippines said that the country "exercised both effective occupation and effective jurisdiction over Bajo de Masinloc since its independence".
 Thus, it claims to have erected flags on some islands and a lighthouse which is reported to the International Maritime Organization.
 It also asserts that Philippine and US Naval Forces have used it as an impact range and that its Department of Environment and Natural Resources has conducted scientific, topographic and marine studies on the shoal, while Filipino fishermen regularly use it as a fishing ground and have always considered it their own.
 Likewise, multiple engagements and arrests of Chinese fishermen were already made at the shoal by the Philippine Navy for using illegal fishing methods and catching of endangered sea species.

 The legal basis of the Philippines' assertion is based on the international law on acquisition of sovereignty.
 Thus, the Philippine government explains that its Exclusive Economic Zone (EEZ) claim on the waters around Scarborough Shoal is different from the sovereignty exercised by the Philippines on the shoal itself.

 The Chinese basis for the claim is that the shoal, according to China, was first discovered by Chinese in the 13th century and historically used by Chinese fishermen.